Greetings Internet Stranger and welcome to one day in Kyoto! When you close your eyes and I say the words one day in Kyoto, what springs to mind?

-After all those shoot-outs and leaping tigers at the Zen temple, you are probably hungry.
+After all those shoot-outs and leaping tigers at the Zen temple, it’s probably about time on our one day in Kyoto for lunch.
 Why not get some of the most famous noodles in Kyoto at Hinode Udon?
 You can choose from about a thousand preparations of noodle.
-There’s verything from plain to kitsune udon which is udon served in a soup with a big piece of fried tofu on top.
+There’s everything from plain to kitsune udon, which is udon served in a soup with a big piece of fried tofu on top.

 I chose curry udon because it was a chilly day and I was in the mood for something a little spicy.
 They have an English menu, so you’ll have no problem deciding what to order.